Six Mile Lake (Alaska)

 Six Mile Lake is a lake in southern Alaska between Lake Clark and Iliamna Lake.
 The Newhalen River drains Six Mile Lake into Iliamna Lake.
 The lake is about 5 km long and about 1 km (3/4 mile) wide.
-The city of Nondalton lies on the lake's western shores.
+The very small city of Nondalton, populated by Native Alaskans but not connected by road, lies on the lake's western shores.